Full-time

 • In coordination with the Education Specialist, develop engaging and age-appropriate lesson plans and instructional material for STEAM, civic engagement, physical recreation, arts & crafts, and literacy activities.

-• Develop unit outline curriculum for activities like Civic Engagement in alignment with the unit framework created by the Education Leadership Team
+• Develop unit outline curriculum for activities like Civic Engagement in alignment with the unit framework created by the Education Leadership Team.

 • Build positive relationships with young people to establish positive connections and rapport.